-James and Kate Mackenzie’s Yorkshire pub the Pipe & Glass may have a Michelin star, but don’t expect skimpy portions.
+James and Kate Mackenzie’s Yorkshire pub the Pipe and Glass Inn may have a Michelin star, but don’t expect skimpy portions.

-Chef James’s fayre at the Pipe & Glass is hearty and moreish: think locally shot game, freshly caught seafood and Barnsley chops the size of small children.
+As you’d expect from a northern pub, chef James’s fayre at the Pipe and Glass is hearty and moreish: think locally shot game, freshly caught seafood and Barnsley chops the size of small children.

 The menu ranges from traditional, but polished, takes on pub classics to more extravagant restaurant-style offerings.

-Desserts include white chocolate and cranberry bread and butter pudding with spiced clementine suzette and cardamom custard; liquorice panna cotta with treacle roasted figs, parkin and pistachios; and baked dark chocolate “millionaire” pudding with salted burnt butter ice cream.
+Desserts have included white chocolate and cranberry bread and butter pudding with spiced clementine suzette and cardamom custard; liquorice panna cotta with treacle roasted figs, parkin and pistachios; and baked dark chocolate “millionaire” pudding with salted burnt butter ice cream.

-The Pipe & Glass also offers a mammoth wine list, which has won several awards – including the Estrella Damm’s Top 50 Gastropubs Wine List of the Year 2015 – for the length and breadth of bins available.
+The Pipe and Glass Inn also offers a mammoth wine list, which has won several awards – including the Estrella Damm’s Top 50 Gastropubs Wine List of the Year 2015 – for the length and breadth of bins available.

 The pub also has a selection of seriously luxurious, impeccably designed boutique hotel rooms, making it ideal for a romantic or just plain gluttonous getaway.

-The Pipe & Glass’ charm isn’t just that you’ll want to come back, it’s that you won’t want to leave.
+The Pipe and Glass’ charm isn’t just that you’ll want to come back, it’s that you won’t want to leave.

 It is one of the largest gastropubs on the list and is surrounded by idyllic Yorkshire countryside – providing James’s kitchen with some of the UK’s finest produce.